MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 Start with an existing template to create an email template faster and with less effort.
 The template is pre-populated with data.
 All you need to do is customize it for your needs.

- When you create a template from an existing template, irrespective of the [enhanced email template editor option](cs-email-template-builder.md) setting, the app displays the newly-created email template in the following template editors:
-  - Enhanced email template: If the selected email template was created with the enhanced email template.
-  - Default email template: If the selected template was created with the default email template.
+1. On the **Email Templates** command bar, select **New**, and then select **Start with existing templates**.
+2. Enter the following details:
 :::image type="content" source="media/email-start-with-existing-templates-1a.png" alt-text="Screenshot that shows existing email templates to start from.":::

    1. **Search**: Search for the name of a template to start from.
 Search doesn't support regular expressions.
    2. **Browse** out-of-the-box templates, global and entity-specific, listed in alphabetical order.
 Global templates are shown as the type User.
 If you've created custom email templates, they're also listed.
    3. **Details**.
 Preview the templates so that you can pick the one that best meets your needs.
 You can modify it as needed later.
    4. **Select**: Insert the selected template content into your email.
+3. The template editor page is displayed.

+When you create a template from an existing template, irrespective of the enhanced email template editor option setting, the app displays the newly-created email template in the following template editors:
+  - Enhanced email template: If the selected email template was created with the enhanced email template.
+  - Default email template: If the selected template was created with the default email template.

 > [!Important]
 > If you create templates in the enhanced editing environment, don't edit them in the legacy web client.
 You'll lose any inline images and strip out some of the advanced formatting and functionality.